bcdp5/getdataProject/README.md

 Please notice that step 1 and 4 are handled at the same time, because I found that it is more efficient.

 codeBook.txt
 --------------

 It's a self described file.
-Basically it stores all the information about the variables of the final data set, created at step 5.
+Basically it stores all the information (names, meanings, type of values) about the variables of the final data set, created at step 5.